ippontech/blog-usa/posts/set-up-a-reverse-proxy-nginx-and-docker-gen-bonus-lets-encrypt.md

       - /apps/docker-articles/nginx/certs:/etc/nginx/certs:rw
       - /apps/docker-articles/nginx/html:/usr/share/nginx/html
 ```
-We are here using the same volumes defined in *nginx-proxy* service but we are allowing *letsencrypt-nginx-proxy-companion* to write certificates.
+We are here using the same volumes defined in the *nginx-proxy* service but we are allowing *letsencrypt-nginx-proxy-companion* to write certificates.

 The last step is to add some environment variables to our *Owncloud* container so that *letsencrypt-nginx-proxy-companion* will generate the certificates and the HTTPS configuration for us:
 ```